Trey Griffey

-George Kenneth "Trey" Griffey III (born January 19, 1994) is a former American football wide receiver.
+George Kenneth "Trey" Griffey III (born January 19, 1994) is an American former football wide receiver.
 He played college football for the University of Arizona.
 He is the son of Major League Baseball Hall of Famer Ken Griffey Jr.

 Amateur career

 Griffey attended Dr. Phillips High School in Orlando, Florida.
 As a senior, he had 73 receptions for 970 yards and 11 touchdowns.
 He committed to the University of Arizona to play college football.

 After redshirting his first year at Arizona in 2012, Griffey played in 11 games with four starts in 2013.
 He had 14 receptions for 170 yards and two touchdowns.
 As a sophomore in 2014, he played in all 14 games with two starts and recorded 31 receptions for 405 yards and a touchdown.
 As a junior, he played in six games due to an injury.
 He finished with 11 receptions for 284 yards and one touchdown.